Italy: Sport

 Motorsports are popular.
 Italy has won, by far, the most MotoGP World Championships.
 Italian Scuderia Ferrari is the oldest surviving team in Grand Prix racing, competing since 1948, and the most successful Formula One team with 232 wins.
 The Italian Grand Prix of Formula One has been held since 1921 always at Autodromo Nazionale Monza (except 1980).
 Other successful Italian car manufacturers in motorsports are Alfa Romeo, Lancia, Maserati, and Fiat.

 Italy has been successful in the Olympics, taking part from the first Olympiad and in 47 Games out of 48 (not 1904).
 Italians have won 618 medals at the Summer Olympic Games, and 141 at the Winter Olympics, with 259 golds, the sixth most successful for total medals.
-The country hosted Winter Olympics in 1956 and 2006, and will host another in 2026; and a Summer games in 1960.
+The country hosted the Summer Olympics in 1960; and the Winter Olympics in 1956, 2006, and is currently hosting the 2026 edition in Milan and Cortina d'Ampezzo.